xtiam57/scaffolar/README.md

 The AngularJS' scaffolding tool for single page websites.
 > Compile Sass to CSS with [Ruby Sass](http://sass-lang.com/install)

 > Also, you can use [Compass](http://compass-style.org/)

 This project is an application skeleton for a typical AngularJS web app.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.

-The seed contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.
+Scaffolar contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.

-The seed app doesn't do much, just shows how to wire two controllers and views together.
+Scaffolar doesn't do much, just shows how to wire two controllers and views together.

 ## Getting Started

-To get you started you can simply clone the angular-seed repository and install the dependencies:
+To get you started you can simply clone the Scaffolar repository and install the dependencies:

 ### Prerequisites